hai-vr/documentation/docs/products/animator-as-code/functions/modification.md

 # Functions: Modification API

 The Modification API is an upcoming API that is being introduced to 1.3.0.
-It is not currently available for use.
+It is currently part of 1.3.0-alpha.1.

 It is designed specifically for the **creation and distribution of modular prefabs**, where you generate assets on your developer machine and distribute those generated assets to your users.
 Your users will not need to install Animator As Code.